jpniet/Dota2-Matchmaking/README.md

 I would like to express my sincere gratitude to **Roddy Adams**, **Yasmin Halwani**, **Jesse Hart**, and **Josh Menke** for their invaluable industry knowledge and guidance throughout this project.
 Their expertise has been instrumental in shaping the direction and quality of this work.

 I would also like to extend my heartfelt thanks to **Borna Ghotbi** and **Nitin Bhandari** for their mentorship and for imparting to me all the knowledge I have gained in the field of Data Science.
 Their wisdom and guidance have been crucial in my development and understanding in this area of study.
+I'd also like to thank **Rodrigo Pelayo** and **Jiro Amato** for their ongoing support in this new journey.